liquidprompt/liquidprompt/docs/functions/data.rst

    .. versionchanged:: 2.0
       Return method changed from stdout.

+.. function:: _lp_container() -> var:lp_container

+   Returns ``true`` if the shell is running in a container.
+In that case, the return variable is set to a string matching the container type.
+Valid
+   values:

+   * ``Singlrty`` - running in a Singularity container
+   * ``Podman`` - running in a Podman container
+   * ``Docker`` - running in a Docker container
+   * ``LXC`` - running in an LXC container

+   It is not possible to detect more than one containerization type to be returned.
+The containers are checked in the order listed above, and the first one found will be returned.

+   .. versionadded:: 2.1

 .. function:: _lp_dirstack() -> var:lp_dirstack

     Returns ``true`` if directory stack support is enabled and the directory